olitreadwell/phase-2-assessment/README.md

 We've already defined the three models for you.
 You'll need to create the associations between them.

-The `Student` model should have two associations on it:
+The `Student` model should have:

 1. ``student.presidencies
 `` should return the list of organization led by the student
 2. ``student.organizations`` should return the list of organization the student is a member, but not a leader

 To be clear, ```presidencies``` and ```organizations``` should return completely different results.

+The `Organization` model should have:

+1. ``organization.president`` should return the student that is leading the organization
+2. ``organization.members`` should return a list of members

 To help you along your way, we recommend reviewing the ActiveRecord documentation, specifically the available options for the association methods you'll be using.